smoking-bong-reclaim_d9d97233-e824-4d28-b4d4-355c1bc57de1

 • Reclaim collector: After every session to preserve flavor and airflow

-Avoiding Reclaim Buildup: Smarter Smoking by Choice
+Avoiding Reclaim Buildup: Smarter Gear by Choice

-Keeping your glass clean doesn’t mean spending hours with salt and iso every week.
+Keeping your glass clean does not mean spending hours with salt and iso every week.
 Most of the mess can be avoided by choosing better gear from the start.
 Smarter airflow, cleaner joints, and the right accessories make a big difference in how often you need to clean and how much reclaim ends up baked into your rig.

 Use Better Design